Jinliliu99/KongHomeAssginment/README.md

-1. added Jinkensfile to achieve CI/CD
+1. the report is sharable with index file
-2. the report is sharable with index file
+2. add common method into the pages folder. which will benefit for test management.
-3. add commond method into the pages folder. which will benefit for test management.
+3. add email notification.
-4. add email notification.
+4. added JenkinsFile to achieve CI/CD